Collateral Ligament Tears of the Finger

 When determining treatment for this type of injury, a variety of important factors are considered.
 These include the classification of the injury, the degree of the tear, the specific joint and finger of the injured ligament, and the presence of a fracture.

 Most collateral ligament injuries may be treated with nonsurgical management.
 Patients who have relatively stable joints are typically treated with consistent buddy taping of the finger to provide support and stabilization while maintaining joint mobility.
 Buddy taping involves taping or strapping the injured finger above and below the affected ligament to an adjacent finger, thereby providing a “buddy system.”
-Unstable joints may be treated with a variable amount of splinting followed by buddy taping.
+Unstable joints may be treated with splinting followed by buddy taping.

 Hand/physical therapy is often gradually initiated in order to allow the ligament to properly heal.
-Hand/physical therapy is vitals towards reducing stiffness and regaining back mobility and strength.
+Hand/physical therapy is vitals towards reducing stiffness and regaining mobility and strength.
 Unfortunately, collateral ligament injuries tend to take an extended period of time to heal, usually no less than 6 weeks, and often up to several months.

 Surgery may be recommended depending on the location of the ligament tear, the presence of a displaced avulsion fracture, or if nonsurgical management is unsuccessful.
 Surgery is often indicated for complete tears to the collateral ligament of the index finger given the ligament plays an important role in finger pinch.
 Repair of the ligament involves making a small incision over the affected ligament and using suture and anchors to secure the ligament into a proper position.
 If there is a displaced avulsion fracture, surgery may be considered to realign the avulsed fragment of bone and fix it back into proper position with a small screw.